 Renters insurance may help cover your tenants’ belongings in the event of a fire, theft, or other covered loss.
 This type of insurance can also provide them with personal liability protection, which helps pay costs associated with bodily injury or property damage.
 For example, if your tenant's guest slips and suffers a back injury on the property, their renters insurance can help cover any resulting medical or legal expenses.

 Renting your property to another person is a great way to create some additional income.
 However, it comes with many responsibilities, including finding the right insurance policy for your needs.
-Consider partnering with Mercury, where we provide reliable protection at an affordable rate.
+Consider partnering with Mercury, where we provide reliable local homeowners protection at an affordable rate.